Tiled Conservatory Roof Cost

 How Much is a Tiled Conservatory Roof?

-You're looking at anything from £6,000 to £15,000 for a decent tiled conservatory roof.
+In 2025 a tiled conservatory roof will cost anything from £6,000 to £15,000.
 That's a pretty wide range, but it depends on loads of different things.

 The shape matters more than you might think.
 Simple rectangular lean-tos are dead easy to work on.
 Those fancy period conservatories with all the curves and decorative bits?
 They're a proper pain to retrofit and take ages to do properly.